baldeosinghm/rely/README.md

 ## Usage Instructions

 Rely is an open source project.
-If you are a interested in using the software for your own development, clone it from above with HTTPS or paste below into your
+If you are interested in using the software for your own development, clone it from above with **HTTPS** or paste below into your
 terminal:

 ```
 git clone https://github.com/baldeosinghm/rely.git
 ```

-This tool uses Quandl's Time-Series API to retrieve historical stock prices.
+This tool uses **Quandl's Time-Series API** to retrieve historical stock prices.
 Currently, my API token is being used.
 However, you should replace it with one acquired via Quandl if you are to make any changes or avoid API call restrictions.
 This can be done by navigating to the `generate_csv.py` module in the src folder and replacing the portion below entitled `API_token` with yours.

 ```
 endpoint = requests.get("https://www.quandl.com/api/v3/datasets/WIKI/" + stock + "/data.json?api_key=API_token")